 In addition to our Operations, Markets and Projects portfolio, we are also active developers of business opportunities within renewable power, hydrogen and batteries, where our capabilities match megatrends.

 The Batteries business unit in Hydro Energy develops current assets and explores additional business opportunities within the battery value chain.

 Hydro REIN offers renewable energy solutions for more sustainable industries.
 Set up as a separate company, Hydro REIN facilitates access to affordable renewable power, sourced from our portfolio of hydro, solar and wind projects in Brazil and the Nordics.
 We also provide industrial scale solutions to improve energy efficiency, reduce emissions and cut costs.

 Hydro Havrand, a fully-owned Hydro company, offers green hydrogen made from renewable energy and industrial fuel switch solutions to help bring the world to net-zero emissions.
 We will develop, operate and own green hydrogen facilities, and provide our expertise to customers within heavy industries, maritime sector and heavy transport to enable them to transition to renewable energy.
 These sectors add up to almost 30 per cent of global CO2 emissions, but with green hydrogen we can change that.
 We can convert zero-emission, renewable energy into hydrogen for input in industrial processes and also as fuel for shipping and trucking.

-Energy used in aluminum production
+Energy used in aluminium production

-Hydro’s primary aluminum production capacity in Norway is 100 percent supplied with renewable power.
+Hydro’s primary aluminium production capacity in Norway is 100 percent supplied with renewable power.
 World-wide, Hydro’s corresponding renewable power share is above 70 percent.
 By the end of 2018, Hydro was the fourth largest buyer of renewable power in the world and the largest in Europe.

 On these pages you can find out more about Energy’s operations and our strategy.